-Summary: What will the real estate market in Seattle be like in the next few months in 2020?
+What will the real estate market in Seattle be like in the next few months in 2022?
 Has inventory increased, or will there continue to be a shortage in housing supply?
-We will go over these questions throughout this article.

-Recent forecasts suggested that home prices will keep climbing in Seattle throughout 2020, though at a slower pace than in previous years.
+Recent forecasts suggested that home prices will keep climbing in Seattle throughout 2022, likely at roughly the same pace as the last year.
 That was true up until just last week, when Zillow predicted a healthy increase in home prices over the next 12 months in Seattle as the market started heating up over the past few months.

 Health Pandemic Having an Impact on Inventory in Seattle

-As far as the Seattle Metro Area is concerned, active listing counts dropped 27.1% year-over-year, making it one of the top 10 metros areas with biggest decreases in inventory.
+As far as the Seattle Metro Area is concerned, active listing counts dropped 47.2% year-over-year, according to Realtor.com.

-But it will be interesting to see what the housing market does in reaction to the current pandemic and how it will be when it subsides.
-In the meantime, home prices are still high in Seattle at a current average home price of $767,900, though forecasts suggests that prices will not stray too far over the coming months.
+But it will be interesting to see what the housing market continues to do going forward.
+In the meantime, home prices are still high in Seattle at a current average home price of $900,084, though forecasts suggest that prices will not stray too far over the coming months.

 Related: Seattle vs. Portland home prices

 Disclaimer: This article contains data and forecasts provided by third parties outside of our company.
 Housing and economic forecasts should be viewed as an educated guess, not a certainty.
 We have gathered them here as a service to our blog readers.

 Will you need mortgage financing to buy a home in Seattle?
 We can help.
 Sammamish Mortgage has been serving buyers across the Pacific Northwest since 1992.
 We offer a wide variety of mortgage programs and products with flexible qualification criteria for borrowers across Washington, Idaho, Colorado, and Oregon.
 Please contact us today with any financing-related questions you have.